PCS Move

 DTR Part IV, Chapter 411 · JTR Table 5-37 · DD Form 2278

 Keep every receipt.
 For PPM, retain weight tickets, rental contracts, and receipts per the PPM Checklist & Expense Certification form.
-For government HHG moves, track the shipment through move.mil and note pickup/delivery condition.
+For government HHG moves, track the shipment through MilMove (my.move.mil) and note pickup/delivery condition.

-After arrival, file your travel voucher through DTS or the gaining finance office; DLA is typically paid with voucher settlement.
+After arrival, file your DD Form 1351-2 travel voucher through the gaining installation’s finance office per your branch’s process; DLA is typically paid with voucher settlement.
 PPM claims must be submitted within 45 days of move completion.
 Update DEERS, BAH ZIP code, and any state-tax residency changes promptly.

-JTR Chapter 5 · DFAS PPM guidance · Move.mil
+JTR Chapter 5 · DFAS PPM guidance · MilMove (my.move.mil)

 Source & references